nulisx/masochi.st/details.md

 ---

-### fixfiles — files to use as source of truth (apply changes across these files)
+### loginselect — files to use as source of truth (apply changes across these files)

-DashView-C8yWi0pB.css
-DashView-seS7qg5J.js
 LoginSelectView-CFUMygy4.js
 LoginSelectView-D9EZ9g1N.css